Crossedfall/crossed-cogs/README.md

 ## Overview

-These are utility cogs explicitly intended for SS13 servers leveraging off of the [/TG/](https://github.com/tgstation/tgstation) codebases.
+These are utility cogs explicitly intended for SS13 servers leveraging off of the [/tg/](https://github.com/tgstation/tgstation) and [BeeStation](https://github.com/beestation/beestation-hornet) codebases.
 The idea is to provide a clean and convenient way to push data from the game to discord all while enjoying the many other benefits of having a [Red Bot V3 instance](https://github.com/Cog-Creators/Red-DiscordBot/tree/V3/develop).
 These cogs may work for other codebases, however, this has not been tested and it may require some added effort during setup.

 | Cog                     | Description                                                  |
 | ----------------------- | ------------------------------------------------------------ |